ibm-cloud-docs/vpc/fs_snapshots_about.md

 {: preview}

 You can use your snapshots to create other second-generation file shares in the same region.
 You can't use your second-generation snapshot to create a zonal file share.
 Similarly, you can't use first-generation file share's snapshot to create a share with the `rfs` profile.

-You cannot schedule the creation of snapshots in this release.

 ## Securing your data
 {: #fs-snapshot-data-security}